 Alteration and geochemistry of Lower Plate carbonates are suggestive of Carlin-style gold mineralization in a karst environment.
-A small historic gold resource has been reported within Upper Plate units several kilometres to the south of the Company's claims.
+A small historic gold resource has been reported within Upper Plate units several kilometres to the south of the property, and recent drilling on a competitor's claims immediately adjacent to the property's eastern boundary intersected Carlin-type alteration and thick zones of anomalous gold along structures that project onto the property.